Molten-salt battery: Sodium–nickel chloride (Zebra) battery

 In 2010 General Electric announced a Na-NiCl_{2} battery that it called a sodium–metal halide battery, with a 20-year lifetime.
 Its cathode structure consists of a conductive nickel network, molten salt electrolyte, metal current collector, carbon felt electrolyte reservoir and the active sodium–metal halide salts.
 In 2015, as a result of a global restructuring, the company abandoned the project.
 In 2017 Chinese battery maker Chilwee Group (also known as Chaowei) created a new company with General Electric (GE) to bring to market a Na-NiCl battery for industrial and energy storage applications.

 When not in use, Na-NiCl_{2} batteries are typically kept molten and ready for use because if allowed to solidify they typically take twelve hours to reheat and charge.
-This reheating time varies depending on the battery-pack temperature, and power available for reheating.
-After shutdown a fully charged battery pack loses enough energy to cool and solidify in five-to-seven days.

 Sodium metal chloride batteries are very safe; a thermal runaway can be activated only by piercing the battery and also, in this unlikely event, no fire or explosion will be generated.
 For this reason and also for the possibility to be installed outdoor without cooling systems, make the sodium metal chloride batteries very suitable for the industrial and commercial energy storage installations.

 Sumitomo studied a battery using a salt that is molten at 61 C, far lower than sodium based batteries, and operational at 90 C. It offers energy densities as high as 290 Wh/L and 224 Wh/kg and charge/discharge rates of 1C with a lifetime of 100–1000 charge cycles.
 The battery employs only nonflammable materials and neither ignites on contact with air nor risks thermal runaway.
 This eliminates waste-heat storage or fire- and explosion-proof equipment, and allows closer cell packing.
 The company claimed that the battery required half the volume of lithium-ion batteries and one quarter that of sodium–sulfur batteries.
 The cell used a nickel cathode and a glassy carbon anode.

 In 2014 researchers identified a liquid sodium–cesium alloy that operates at 50 C and produced 420 milliampere-hours per gram.
 The new material was able to fully coat, or "wet," the electrolyte.
 After 100 charge/discharge cycles, a test battery maintained about 97% of its initial storage capacity.
 The lower operating temperature allowed the use of a less-expensive polymer external casing instead of steel, offsetting some of the increased cost of cesium.

 Innovenergy in Meiringen, Switzerland has further optimised this technology with the use of domestically sourced raw materials, except for the nickel powder component.
 Despite the reduced capacity compared with lithium-ion batteries, the ZEBRA technology is applicable for stationary energy storage from solar power.
 In 2022, the company operated a 540 kWh storage facility for solar cells on the roof of a shopping center, and currently produces over a million battery units per year from sustainable, non-toxic materials (table salt).